-How I ended up with a large family
+How I ended up having a large family

 A couple years after adopting our first two children, I decided I wanted to experience pregnancy and adding a biological child to our family.
 Having a third child seemed normal to us, as my husband and I both grew up in families with three children.
 Along came Elle and we were a happy family of 5.